a12x/PrivacyBot/README.md

 PrivacyBot
 ==========
+Ever wonder how much personal data you're exposing?

-see exactly what information you're exposing to facebook apps
+See exactly whats being exposed to the facebook apps you use.